PHIXE AI Assurance Send details

 Subprocessors and service providers

 Phixe uses service providers for hosting, website analytics, scheduling, and normal business operations.
-The public site currently relies on Vercel for hosting, PostHog for analytics, Calendly for scheduling, and Google services only where configured for fonts or analytics.
+The public site currently relies on Vercel for hosting and private inquiry storage, PostHog for analytics, Cal.com for scheduling, Google services only where configured for fonts, analytics, or the organizer’s connected calendar, and Meta only if a paid-social measurement pixel is configured.

 Where an engagement requires additional tools, the statement of work names the tool class and the data it may touch.
 Client data does not move into a new tool category silently.